AjaniBenoit/Final_Project/README.md

 ### Questions we hope to answer

-1. What state has the highest rate of DUI fatalities?
+1. Are traffic fatalities increasing or decreasing across all 50 States?
-2. Are DUI fatalities increasing or decreasing?
+2. What state has the highest and lowest rate of traffic fatalities?
-3. What states has the highest and lowest frequency of DUI fatalities?
+3. Are DUI fatalities increasing or decreasing across all 50 States?
-4. Do DUI fatalities account for the majority of vehicle fatalities?
+4. Can we predict the number of traffic fatalities for 2021 using Machine learning?

 ### Machine learning